 3. Make a well in the dry ingredients and add the milk mixture.
 Add the beaten egg and mix well, working from the inside out, slowly incorporating the dry ingredients to form a dough.
 Add in the dried fruit.

-4. Turn out onto a lightly floured surface and knead until the dough becomes smooth and not sticky anymore.
+4. Turn out onto a lightly floured surface and knead until the dough becomes smooth and not sticky anymore, around 15 minutes.
 You may need to slightly adjust the mixture if it is too dry/wet with milk/flour.
 To test if the dough is ready, take a small piece and roll it into a ball, then stretch it out gently with your fingers.
 The dough should stretch without tearing and you should be able to stretch it until it forms a thin, translucent film, without having any thick spots or tears.

 5. Place in a lightly buttered bowl and cover with a tea towel.
 Place in a warm area to rise.
 Leave for one hour or until double in size.

 6. Turn out and punch down to remove the air.
 Cut into 16 equal portions, the roll out and shape each portion into a tight ball.

 7. Place buns close together onto a baking tray, lined with baking paper.
 Cover with a tea towel and let rise for a further hour.

 8. In the meantime, make the mixture for the crosses.
 Mix flour and water into a smooth, thick paste (the consistency should be that of thick honey).
 You can lightly colour the mixture, creating pretty pastel yellow or pink stripes (or a combination), which look lovely.
 If doing both colours, split the mixture before colouring and add 1 drop of food colour per half.
 At this stage, preheat the oven to 220°C. Place the mixture for your crosses into a zip lock bag, cut a very small hole out of a corner and pipe onto the buns.